toddaustin07/Bluecharm/README.md

 ## Creating and configuring Beacon devices
 From the Bluecharm MQTT device Controls screen, tap the top field "Select & Create Beacon Device".
 This will display a list of known Beacon types sold by Bluecharm.
 Note that only the BC021 MultiBeacon or BC021 Pro iBeacon are currently supported.
 Choosing any other type will result in a "Not Supported" message back on the Controls screen.

 Once a beacon type is selected, a new device will be created.
 Find it, open it, and go to the device Settings screen as descibed above.
-Configure the various fields as follows:
+Repeat this procedure for each iBeacon device, then configure the various fields in each SmartThings device as follows:

 #### MQTT Topic Prefix
 This should ordinarily not be changed, and should always contain "bluecharm/publish"